-If you see the standard format of Goethe Institute, there are 6 levels of German language– A1, A2, B1, B2, C1, and C2.
-The first level is A1 and many people think that A1 level is very basic level and we won’t be learning much in it.
-But i think we should see in detail what all you are going to learn in A1 level.
-So here step by step we are going to talk about German A1 level.
-As I said earlier, these levels are standard and Design by Goethe Institute, Germany.
-A1 moreover covers few basic grammar topics and an application of grammar in day to day life that is in reading, writing, listening and speaking.
+If you see the standard format of Goethe Institute, there are 6 levels of the German language– A1, A2, B1, B2, C1, and C2.
+The first level is A1 and many people think that A1 level is a very basic level and we won’t be learning much in it.
+But I think we should see in detail what all you are going to learn at the A1 level.
+So here step by step we are going to talk about the German A1 level.
+Earlier, these levels were standard and designed by Goethe Institute, Germany.
+A1 moreover covers a few basic grammar topics and an application of grammar in day-to-day life that is in reading, writing, listening, and speaking.

 I will request you to read the whole article so that you will get a complete idea about A1.
 The first part we will talk about is grammar.